-

 Aside from the new residential property flipping rules, there’s no other rule to determine whether the gain on the sale of a residential property should be treated as business income or a capital gain, under the Income Tax Act.
 Instead, it’s a question of fact, and the courts have considered the following factors when deciding this issue:

-- the taxpayer’s intention regarding the property at the time of purchase
+- The taxpayer’s intention regarding the property at the time of purchase

-- the nature of the business, profession, calling, or trade of the taxpayer and their associates
+- The nature of the business, profession, calling, or trade of the taxpayer and their associates

-- the extent to which borrowed money was used to finance the acquisition and the financing terms arranged
+- The extent to which borrowed money was used to finance the acquisition and the financing terms arranged

-- the length of time the real estate was held
+- The length of time the real estate was held

-- the factors motivating the sale.
+- The factors motivating the sale.

 Note that this list isn’t exhaustive, and any of the factors by itself isn’t conclusive.
 However, the closer the taxpayer’s business or occupation is related to real estate transactions, the more likely the gain on a sale would be considered business income by the CRA.